MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 This policy setting is used only to simplify the Regional Options control panel.

-- If you enable this policy setting, the user does not see the option to change the GeoID.
-This does not prevent the user or an application from changing the GeoID programmatically.
+- If you enable this policy setting, the user doesn't see the option to change the GeoID.
+This doesn't prevent the user or an application from changing the GeoID programmatically.

-- If you disable or do not configure this policy setting, the user sees the option for changing the user location (GeoID).
+- If you disable or don't configure this policy setting, the user sees the option for changing the user location (GeoID).

 > [!NOTE]
 > Even if a user can see the GeoID option, the "Disallow changing of geographical location" option can prevent them from actually changing their current geographical location.